bharney/JSStarter/README.md

 # Deploy
 Now that we have the setup done, we can Publish the project.
 In my own project I've setup a CI pipeline in AzureDevOps that allows me to deploy with CI after committing to `master`.
-Make sure to uncomment the lines in the ARM template for MSI_SECRET.
+Make sure to uncomment the lines in the ARM template for ClientSecret.
 These have been commented out for easy local setup as there are quite a few steps for Azure AD and Service Principal.

 For the sake of time we will just deploy the ARM template by right clicking the AzureResourceGroup project > Deploy > New... and enter your credentials and parameter values needed.
 You will need to make sure you are signed into Visual Studio to ensure that you have permissions to Deploy the resources to Azure.